TyOverby/termbox_console/readme.md

 If you are thinking of using ncurses, but all you really need is the ability to

-1. draw arbitrary chars or strings to the console
+1. draw chars or strings to arbitrary locations on your terminal
 2. get keyboard input events
 3. draw a cursor on the screen